input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/index.md

 in different places of the system.
 To ensure the data object is authoritative, it must be signed.
-Id addition to the data object content and the signature, metadata is also included to describe different kind of signed object properties.
+Id addition to the data object content and the signature, metadata is also included to describe different kind of Catalyst Signed Document properties.

 ## Motivation: why is this CIP necessary?